StubblyCamera52/ice-block-puzzle/README.md

 get to the goal
 push ice blocks into water to turn the water into ice

+more instructions in the actual game

 wasd to move
 space to push (walking into block also pushes it)
 H to reset

-currently their is only 3 levels because i fell asleep on sunday and didnt have time to make more :( but i plan on continuing work on this game this week so I will add more soon
+changes:
+- Now there is 7 levels
+- goal and help texts
+- new player controller
+- more blocks
+- more tiles